Allegheny Highlands Program

 Prescribed Fire

-We are using prescribed fire to manage and restore our Appalachian forests in Virginia.
-As the climate changes, controlled burns create the conditions native species need—new generations of oak and pine, open sunlit woodlands, and rich patches of grasses and wildflowers that support remarkable plant diversity.
+We are using prescribed fire, also known as controlled burns, to manage and restore our Appalachian forests in Virginia.
+As the climate changes, prescribed fires help create the conditions native species need—new generations of oak and pine, open sunlit woodlands, and rich patches of grasses and wildflowers that support remarkable plant diversity.

 We work in partnership with the U.S. Forest Service to expand our impact and capacity.
 We are also part of the Fire Learning Network, which allows us to expand the fire culture, expertise and science.